2026-2027 Academic Catalog

 Included in General Education or program requirements above.

-Select two additional Math courses from the list below (select a third if MAT-1820 is waived6-9
+Select three additional Math courses from the list below 9

 Discrete Mathematics